 - disseminating the results to improve the coverage of effective solutions across the health system.

-OHTs will initially need to learn and improve rapidly in the design of each of the eight OHT building blocks (which correspond to the OHT requirements in the ministry’s original guidance document).
+OHTs will also need to learn and improve rapidly in putting in place each of the eight OHT building blocks (which correspond to the OHT requirements in the ministry’s original guidance document).
+These building blocks include patient partnership, collaborative decision-making, and digital health, among others.
 Designing these building blocks will require strategic choices in 58 domains.
 The eight building blocks and their associated domains are described in the RISE brief about OHT building blocks (and are illustrated in the figure below).

 Figure: OHT building blocks, related domains, and links to the OHT full application form (click to expand)

-To dive a bit deeper into the RISE supports that are already available (or soon will be available), click on ‘Access resources.’
+To dive a bit deeper into the RISE supports that are already available (or soon will be available), hover over the ‘Access resources’ menu and then click on one of the available options.